section-engineering-education/engineering-education/content/articles/detect-stop-traffic-deep-rcnn-in-matlab/index.md

 excerpt_separator: <!--more-->
 images:

-  - url: /engineering-education/how-to-detect-stop-traffic-using-deep-rcnn-in-both-real-time-and-offline-mode-in-matlab/hero.jpg
+  - url: /engineering-education/detect-stop-traffic-deep-rcnn-in-matlab/hero.jpg
     alt: rcnn realtime matlab
 ---

-R-CNN(Region with convolution neural network) is a deep learning approach used to detect various objects in an image.
+R-CNN (Region with convolution neural network) is a deep learning approach used to detect various objects in an image.
 It finds its application in autonomous vehicles, smart surveillance systems, and facial expressions e.t.c.
 <!--more-->
 The models for object detection using R-CNN are based on three processes.
 The first process is finding the region in the image that may contain an object, that is, the region of the proposal.
 It then extracts the CNN features from the region and lastly classifies the object using the extracted features.